Andrea290799/Assignment-Answers/Assignment_4/README.md

 Orthologs are defined as genes in different species that have evolved through speciation events only.

-After finding the BRHs, a third species should be included in the analysis in order to perform COG (Clusters of Orthologs Groups) analysis, where a set of 3 genes can form a single COG and 2 COGs join together if they share any BRHs.
+After finding the BRHs (Best Reciprocal Hits), a third species should be included in the analysis in order to perform COG (Clusters of Orthologs Groups) analysis, where a set of 3 genes can form a single COG and 2 COGs join together if they share any BRH.

 Other way in order to confirm the existence of possible orthologous genes could be to perform a multiple sequence alignment (MSA) and generate